toradex/toradex-torizon-manifest/docs/building-torizon.md

 ## Setup Environment

 Supported **MACHINE** targets (officially tested by Toradex):
-* colibri-imx7 - Colibri i.MX7 (raw NAND & eMMC)
+* colibri-imx7 - Colibri i.MX7 (eMMC & raw NAND*)
 * colibri-imx6 - Colibri i.MX6
-* colibri-imx6ull - Colibri i.MX6ULL
+* colibri-imx6ull - Colibri i.MX6ULL*
 * apalis-imx6 - Apalis i.MX6

+*raw NAND-based modules are currently supported only by experimental releases and they may not be supported in the stable versions of TorizonCore.

 Supported image targets:
 * torizon-core-docker